 AOL is still serving America online.
 The Web portal serves users with an array of content and communication tools, including sites for news (TheHuffingtonPost.com), maps (MapQuest), entertainment (Moviephone), local information (Patch), and technology (Engadget and TechCrunch).
 AOL primarily earns revenues through display, search, and contextual advertising (AOL Advertising) sales.
 It sells ads on AOL Properties as well as its Third Party Network (third-party sites).
 Search is provided through a deal with Google.
 AOL still offers dial-up Internet access to 2.2 million subscribers in the US.
 In 2009 Time Warner spun off AOL to shareholders.
 In 2015 Verizon acquired AOL for about $4.4 billion.

 AOL provides products and services in more than 30 countries.
 Headquartered in New York City, the company generates nearly 90% of sales in the US.

 AOL's business strategy is focuses on showcasing original, advertising-supported content.
 Google powers AOL searches through a partnership that extends through 2015.
 As part of the agreement, Google also provides AOL with mobile search, and brings AOL's video content to Google's YouTube.
-In 2012 more than 15% of revenues came from Google, nearly all of which were search and contextual revenues generated on AOL Properties.

 Mergers and Acquisitions